Py-God/embedded-systems/entries/01_intro_microcontrollers_proteus/notes.md

 ## Reflection
 This lesson gave me a solid introduction to the boards I’ll use later and showed me how Proteus can be a powerful tool for testing circuits quickly.

-## Next Steps
-- Try simulating a blinking LED using a microcontroller in Proteus.
-- Practice adding and configuring an Arduino in Proteus simulations.